- Parks & Facilities

 The Irondequoit Cemetery is located on Culver Road.
 Consisting of a mausoleum and traditional grave sites, it offers an atmosphere of dignity and comfort to the families and friends of the deceased.

-To see our current fee schedule for the Irondequoit Cemetery please click here.
-If you have any questions, please call (585) 402-5745 or email email@example.com.
+To learn more about the current fee schedule, view the Irondequoit Cemetery 2022 Fees (PDF) for more information.
+If you have any questions, please call 585-402-5745 or email Irondequoit Cemetery.

 To Our Lot Holders and Visitors